Privacy Policy

 Personally Identifiable Information

 We may collect personally identifiable information (name, e-mail address, physical address, and other unique identifiers) only if specifically and knowingly provided by you.
+IPRO uses list servers to send out information and notices to subscribed users of our sites.

 Personally identifying information collected will be used only in connection with IPRO contract activities, or for such purposes as are described at the point of collection.